AlbertLZG/AlbertLZG.github.io/_posts/2017-03-21-Suffix Array ( O(nlogn) Algorithm ).md

 ![](https://raw.githubusercontent.com/AlbertLZG/AlbertLZG.github.io/master/blog_img/2017-03-21-Suffix%20Array%20(%20O(nlogn)%20)/2017-03-21%2013.31.24.png)

-Note: the special sentinel letter $ is lexicographically smaller than any other character.
+> Note: the special sentinel letter $ is lexicographically smaller than any other character.

 The text has the following suffixes:

 ![](https://raw.githubusercontent.com/AlbertLZG/AlbertLZG.github.io/master/blog_img/2017-03-21-Suffix%20Array%20(%20O(nlogn)%20)/2017-03-21%2013.31.30.png)

 The suffix array A contains the starting positions of these sorted suffixes.
-These suffixes can be sorted in ascending order and the result is:
+These suffixes can be sorted in ascending order:

 ![](https://raw.githubusercontent.com/AlbertLZG/AlbertLZG.github.io/master/blog_img/2017-03-21-Suffix%20Array%20(%20O(nlogn)%20)/2017-03-21%2013.32.55.png)

 ### Solution

 Given text T of length N, query P of length p.
 If we have the suffix array of text T, we can find all occurrences of pattern P in text T in O(plogN) time by binary search.

 Amazing!!!

 **Problem：**